Fiji vs Tahiti?

 Both Fiji and Tahiti offer amazing snorkeling and diving in pristine waters with superb visibility, and hundreds of fish species.
 Most resorts have onsite dive shops or work closely with dive operators.
 Fiji, however possibly has an edge in one respect, its colorful underwater panoramas are world-renowned.

 Both offer cultural experiences, showcasing their individual cultures.
 Many of the larger resorts in both locations offer cultural nights with Kava nights in Fiji and Polynesian dancers in Tahiti.

 Most of the resorts in both Fiji and Tahiti offer spa treatments, though the cost in Fiji is less expensive.

 Waters sports, such as kayaking, paddle boarding are offered in both locations.

-In summary, if you’re looking for a tropical island paradise vacation with turquoise lagoons, white sands, great snorkeling & diving, and a place to relax, then both Fiji and Tahiti are ideal choices.
-Both destinations are recommended for honeymooners and couples, if you’re still unsure which is the best choice for you you’ll have to flip a coin!
+In summary, if you’re looking for a tropical island paradise vacation with turquoise lagoons, white sands, great snorkeling & diving, along with a place to relax, then both Fiji and Tahiti are ideal choices.
+Both destinations are recommended for honeymooners, couples and families.
+If you’re still unsure which is the best choice for you, contact us and we can talk more about your specific requirements.

 Luxury Adventures – Planning unique places to stay in New Zealand, Australia and the South Pacific Islands since 1999.